A First Look at Microsoft Fabric: Recap

 Due to the fact that it’s completely rewritten, a work in progress, and therefore subject to many limitations, as it stands Fabric Warehouse is unusable for me.

 After the botched Synapse saga, Microsoft had the audacity to call this offering the next generation of Synapse warehouse (in fact, the Fabric architecture labels is as Synapse Data Warehousing, I guess to save face) despite the fact that they pretty much start from scratch at least in terms of features.
-I call it “Oops, we did it again, we overpromised and overmarketed it, got lost in the game, Ooh, baby, baby…” I’ll give Fabric Warehouse a year or so before I revisit.
+I call it “Oops, we did it again, overpromised and underdelivered, got lost in the game, Ooh, baby, baby…” I’ll give Fabric Warehouse a year or so before I revisit.
 If my hope for Fabric Warehouse as a more straightforward choice for warehousing materializes, I also wish Microsoft decouples it from Fabric and makes it available as a standalone Azure SKU offering.
 Which is pretty much my wish for all tools in the Fabric bundle.
 Bundles are great until you decide to opt out and salvage pieces…

 Finally, after all the push and marketing hoopla, Synapse SQL Dedicated Pools seems to be on an unofficial deprecated path.
 I guess Microsoft has seen the writing on the wall from competing with other large-scale DW vendors.
 The current guidance is to consider them for high-scale performance while the “evolved” and “rewritten” Fabric Synapse Warehouse should be at the forefront for future DW implementations.
 And there is no migration path from Dedicated SQL Pools.